List of major paintings by Masaccio

-Masaccio is important for developing naturalistic depiction of 3D space containing figures conceived as accurate plastic objects.
+Masaccio was responsible for developing naturalistic depiction of 3D space containing figures.
 In his paintings the newly discovered laws of perspective were applied, the drawing of foreshortened parts was correct, and the anatomy of the human body was well understood.
 According to Giorgio Vasari, Masaccio owed his artistic education to Masolino da Panicale, but Masaccio, although he died 20 years before his master, carried the advance in naturalism further.
 Much of his work has been destroyed, and what remains is often in poor condition, but undergoing some restoration.
 The largest remaining collection of work is the fresco decoration of the Brancacci Chapel in the Church of Santa Maria del Carmine in Florence.
 Here Masolino da Panicale had left unfinished a series of frescoes which Masaccio was asked to continue: his six paintings there created a sensation and became the training school of Florentine painters of the succeeding generations, of Michelangelo with the rest.
 Masaccio did not complete the decoration of the chapel.
 In 1428 he left for Rome, and was reported dead soon afterwards.

 What follows is an incomplete list of Masaccio's main paintings in chronological sequence.
 The arrangement is ordered by year and title, with brief comments and showing the artistic development of the artist.